d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 \partial_{w}h_{t}=\partial_{w}f(x_{t},h_{t-1},w)+\sum_{i=1}^{t-1}\left(\prod_{j=i+1}^{t}\partial_{h}f(x_{j},h_{j-1},w)\right)\partial_{w}f(x_{i},h_{i-1},w).
 $$

 This chain can get *very* long whenever $t$ is large.
 While we can use the chain rule to compute $\partial_w h_t$ recursively, this might not be ideal.
-Let's discuss a number of strategies for dealing with this problem:
+Let us discuss a number of strategies for dealing with this problem:

 **Compute the full sum.** This is very slow and gradients can blow up, since subtle changes in the initial conditions can potentially affect